Nikituh/SaleMove.Droid/README.md

 Soon after we had started, it became apparent that SaleMove does not have a public API for their WebSocket solution, so for a while I tried to decode the crypic messages to write a solution from scratch, using an Android implementation of Socket.IO.
 But all that backfired in a tremendous way when by the end of Friday I still had no idea what the hell was going on.
 It was an ambitious task, and I admit defeat.

-The next-best thing was to create a WebView-based solution, so I threw together a small site with the help of [site_hosting_and_conf.md](https://gist.github.com/deiwin/a5d35325fa185863e7a30cea3b6cf093), implemented the SDK, asked the mentors for all the necessary access keys and hosted it on a server where our application could access it from.
+The next-best thing was to create a WebView-based solution, so I threw together a small site (available in the [/web](/web) folder) with the help of [site_hosting_and_conf.md](https://gist.github.com/deiwin/a5d35325fa185863e7a30cea3b6cf093), implemented the SDK, asked the mentors for all the necessary access keys and hosted it on a server where our application could access it from.

 Sounds great, right?
 Wrong.
 SaleMove's audio and video features require the use of https protocol... and I don't own any site with that license, so it had to be purely text-chat-based.
 Drats, foiled again.